-To be wary of the happenings in your website, you must install essential software such as:
+To be wary of the happenings on your website, you must install essential software such as:

-- Webmaster Tools: This tool communicates to google to look for your contents that you post on your site which eventually helps your site rank for specific search terms.
+- Webmaster Tools: This tool communicates to google to look for the content that you post on your site which eventually helps your site rank for specific search terms.

 - Cloudflare: The core function of this software is to secure your website.
 It also helps nullify hacking attempts and other malicious behaviors.

 Step 9: Personalize Your Blog

 You can customize your blog’s appearance as per your wish.
 The most popular options available for customization includes: